 Needs are negotiable, and there are many ways to meet a need.
 However, the test for a need is that if it were not met, you would experience an issue EVERY time, so needs are very important, and are the difference between being happy or unhappy in a relationship.

-Unsolvable relationship problems are generally related to your requirements.
-Whether you know them or not, you do have non-negotiable requirements that MUST be met for a relationship to work for you.
+Unsolvable relationship problems are generally related to your relationship requirements.
+Whether you know them or not, you do have non-negotiable relationship requirements that MUST be met for a relationship to work for you.

 If ONE is missing the relationship will not work for you.